 Prior to UCR, he served as Interim Director of Development at Dedman College within Southern Methodist University and Associate Director of Leadership Annual Giving for the Graduate School of Business at Stanford University.

 Jed holds a M.A. in Psychology from the University of New Hampshire, Durham.
 He received his B.A. in Psychology from Whitman College in Walla Walla Washington.

 Reporting to the President, the vice president for advancement is responsible for advancing the University's mission through active engagement and lasting philanthropy.
-In addition to overseeing all fundraising and advancement efforts for the University’s historic $200 million Forever Yours comprehensive campaign with the President and Board of Trustees, the vice president for advancement is also charged with energizing and leading an increasingly robust alumni relations function, connecting traditional U of R alumni with non-traditional alumni, including adult learners and graduates of satellite campuses.
+In addition to overseeing all fundraising and advancement efforts with the President and Board of Trustees, the vice president for advancement is also charged with energizing and leading an increasingly robust alumni relations function, connecting U of R alumni, including adult learners and graduates of satellite campuses.
 Serving on the President's Cabinet, the vice president of advancement collaborates with many internal and external constituencies, including the local community of Redlands, as well as business, community, and government leaders in the region and state.
-To achieve these goals, the vice president of university advancement leads a staff of 40 within the Advancement division, including the Development, Alumni and Community Relations, and Advancement Services teams.
+To achieve these goals, the vice president of university advancement leads a staff of 25 within the Advancement division, including the Development, Alumni and Community Relations, and Advancement Services teams.